 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 Most foreign nationals are not permitted to enter Nepal.

-From 1 September, a progressive approach to resuming flights began.
+A progressive approach to resuming flights has started.
 However, only Nepalis, international passengers from certain employment categories, and their dependants will be allowed to enter.

 For the latest flight updates, check the Civil Aviation Authority of Nepal.

 Land borders remain closed to foreigners.

 Lockdown restrictions to contain COVID-19 in Nepal are subject to change with little notice.
 Maintain social distancing, wear face masks in public, and adhere to limits on the size of public gatherings.

 On 30 November, 2019 there were by-elections in Nepal.
 Elections were held peacefully, despite three small-scale blasts that were reported near voting stations.
 Nobody was hurt.
 During election periods in Nepal, civil unrest and political demonstrations may arise.

 Several government travel advisories have raised their level of risk to "Exercise increased caution."
 Travelers should stay up to date with local news reports, and avoid all protests or demonstrations, which may turn violent unexpectedly.